drborges/katana/Readme.md

 # Katana [![Build Status](https://travis-ci.org/drborges/katana.svg?branch=master)](https://travis-ci.org/drborges/katana)

-Dependency Injection Driven By Provider Functions
+Dependency Injection Driven By Constructor Functions

 ## Brief Overview

 katana approaches DI in a fairly simple manner.
-For each type that needs to be available for injection a provider function needs to be implemented and registered with an instance of `kanata.Injector`.
-Providers construct instances of a particular type a.k.a `Injectable` and can be of two types: `katana.TypeNew` and `katana.TypeSingleton`.
+For each type that needs to be available for injection -- a.k.a `injectable` -- a [constructor function](https://golang.org/doc/effective_go.html#composite_literals) needs to be registered with an instance of `kanata.Injector`.

 Provider functions are like [constructor functions](https://golang.org/doc/effective_go.html#composite_literals), they may take arguments representing the required dependencies to create an instance of that injectable and return a single value, the actual instance.
 Here is an example: